Skip to content

 If the idea is vague, ask ONE follow-up question to clarify the artifact type and target audience before proceeding.

 Check ALL existing skills for overlap.
-Use the Current Library Reference table below AND scan the skills/ directory for the latest inventory.
+Use the Current Library Reference below (derive the live inventory from skill-manifest.json or AGENTS.md) AND scan the skills/ directory for the latest inventory.
+Include all four families - domain, foundation, utility, and tool - the tool family is easy to miss since it has no phase prefix pattern in common conversation.

 Why Gate (triggers when overlap is found): Ask the user: “Name 2-3 specific prompts or scenarios where the existing skills fail to produce what you need.”